AdobeDocs/experience-manager-brand-portal.en/help/using/brand-portal-release-notes.md

 This release includes the following known issues:

 * Partial localization in Asset sourcing report content.
-* Few fields of the user profile are not editable on user profile.
+* Few fields of the user profile are not editable on the user profile.

 ### February 2023 release {#feb-2023}